Allan Highet: Early life and family

 Highet moved to Auckland in the 1950s, becoming the senior partner in Highet and Toomey, an Auckland accounting firm.
 In 1960 he became general manager of L. J. Fisher and Co., Ltd and in 1962 he succeeded Hugh Watt to become executive director of the Auckland City Development Association.

-Highet was first married to Patricia Hoyles, and they had a daughter and a son.
+Highet was first married to Patricia Hoyles.

 In 1976, Highet married prominent New Zealand artist and television personality Shona McFarlane.

+Highet fathered one daughter in which they formed a bond later in life and ultimately became a grandfather.

 Member of Parliament

 Highet was elected to parliament in the 1966 elections as MP for the Auckland electorate of Remuera, succeeding retiring speaker Ronald Algie.
 He defeated future colleague George Gair for the nomination as National's candidate for the seat.

 Highet was appointed to the Cabinet by Prime Minister Jack Marshall in 1971, becoming Minister of Internal Affairs, Minister of Local Government and associate Minister for Health and Social Welfare.

 The National Party lost the 1972 elections, and Highet was in opposition until 1975.
 When Robert Muldoon contested the leadership of the National Party in 1974, Highet was one of two National MPs to support Marshall.